-My husband ran across this recipe for buttermilk biscuits that was apparently Elvis Presley’s favorite biscuit recipe.
-They were supposed to be the most amazing buttermilk biscuits ever, so my husband decided to try his hand at them…literally.
+Apparently, it was Elvis Presley’s favorite biscuit recipe.
+They were supposed to be the most amazing buttermilk biscuits ever, so my husband decided to try his hand at them.

 The result?
 Wow, wow, wow!
 These have become a family favorite for special occasions, made exclusively by Daddy and lovingly nicknamed Elvis Biscuits.